isomerpages/moe-mtls-old/pages/discoveryland.md

 #### Fruit Orchard
 <img src="/images/Discoveryland_Fruit orchard.png" alt="" style="width:350px;" />

-At the fruit orchard learn to match the fruits to the correct fruit tree.
-Find out and learn how to write the fruits in mother tongue.
+Join us at Fruit Orchard and match the fruit to the right tree utilising Augmented Reality (AR).
+You will get to learn how you can write the names of the fruits using your mother tongue.
 [Chinese Paragraph]
 [Malay Paragraph]
 [Tamil Paragraph]